Sunitha106/Student-Performance-Prediction/README.md

-# Student-Performance-Prediction
+# Student Performance Prediction

-Predict a student's performance (Pass/Fail) based on:  Study Hours and Attendance Percentage
+This project predicts whether a student will pass or fail based on study hours and attendance.

+Algorithm: Random Forest Classifier

+Tools Used:
+- Python
+- Pandas
+- Scikit-learn